 Most apartment hunting starts in January, peaks in the late summer, and dies off by September.
-However, compared to other cities (Ahhem, Madison) apartment hunting remains a viable option year-round.
-The moral: if you want to get the best of the best, start with the New Year.
-If you want to bargain shop, start searching right after summer.
+However, compared to some other cities apartment hunting for a Milwaukee apartment remains a viable option year-round.

 Milwaukee's diversity shines in their neighborhood communities.
 Driving a few blocks from west to east will reveal a not-so-subtle change of scenery.
 If variety is the spice of life, consider Milwaukee like a jalapeno popper that packs a punch.
 Here's a rundown of some of the notable neighborhoods.